 An SBIR funding award requires FAR Part 31 compliance, in the form of an SBIR-compliant accounting system, detailed record-keeping and reporting and being audit-ready.

-To make sure you’re checking all the boxes, download our “43 Steps to FAR Part 31 Compliance” checklist, which includes informative sections on:
+To make sure you are maintaining a FAR compliant accounting system, download our “43 Steps to FAR Part 31 Compliance” checklist, which includes informative sections on: